-- Presented a novel approach to model parameter estimation using data assimilation - demonstrated the technique using a simple morphodynamic model - Results are very encouraging - scheme is capable of recovering near-perfect parameter values - improves model performance - What next ...? - can our scheme be successfully applied to more complex models? - can we determine an optimal observing network?
+- Presented a novel approach to model parameter estimation using data assimilation - demonstrated the technique using a simple morphodynamic model - Results are very encouraging - scheme is capable of recovering near-perfect parameter values - improves model performance - What next ...? - can our scheme be successfully applied to more complex models? - can we say anything about the convergence of the system?

-Simple Models of Changing Bathymetry with Data Assimilation

-P.J Smith, M.J.
+Simple Models of Changing Bathymetry with Data Assimilation P.J Smith, M.J.
 Baines, S.L.
 Dance, N.K.
 Nichols and T.R.
-Scott Department of Mathematics, University of Reading Numerical Analysis Report 10/2007
+Scott Department of Mathematics, University of Reading Numerical Analysis Report 10/2007\